Floris van Doorn

 - Jesse Michael Han, Floris van Doorn.
-A formalization of forcing and the unprovability of the continuum hypothesis, ITP 2019: Interactive Theorem Proving. (arXiv, Website, Formalization (Github))
+A Formalization of Forcing and the Unprovability of the Continuum Hypothesis,

 Lean source (Github))

-Pure Type Systems, Types and Lambda Calculi and Applications (TLCA),
+Types and Lambda Calculi and Applications (TLCA), 2014.

 Talks corresponding to one of my papers are listed under Publications.

 - Automating Concept Equivalence in Dependent Type Theory, September 2021.

 6th Conference on Artificial Intelligence and Theorem Proving (AITP), online

 - Structures and Classes, July 2020.

 Lean for the curious mathematician, online. (video 1, video 2)